zenrocklabs/zenrock-docs/docs/docs/rock-token/tokenomics.md

 The 35% fee share allows Zenrock Labs to direct all offchain revenue through the tokenomics top of funnel, creating 100% alignment between Labs and the protocol.

 **If Labs signs an offchain agreement, all resulting economics are treated as protocol revenue and distributed through the same fee structure.** There is no second business quietly capturing value outside the token.
 Labs cannot win if the token holder does not win.
 The token holder cannot win if Labs does not win.

+### Offchain Revenue Routing

+Most projects have a Labs company that needs revenue but is cut out of the tokenomic model.
+This leads to hidden offchain deals, backdoor arrangements, and quiet revenue streams that never touch the token.
+The result: usage grows but the token does not benefit.

+**Zenrock Labs agrees to route all economic activity through the protocol.** If Zenrock Labs signs an offchain agreement, all resulting revenue is treated as protocol revenue and distributed through the same publicly visible tokenomic fee structure.
+There is no second business quietly capturing value outside the protocol.

+This creates structural alignment: as a $ROCK holder, you do not have to guess whether some unseen side deal is draining your upside.
+All offchain revenue flows through the same tokenomics as onchain fees.

 ## Structural Token Sink